common-workflow-language/user_guide/17-metadata/index.md

 itself (for example, authorship for use in citations) may be provided as additional fields on any object.
-Such extensions fields (e.g. `format: edam:format_2572`) can use a namespace prefix listed in the `$namespaces` section of the document (e.g edam: http://edamontology.org/) as described in the [Schema Salad specification][schema-salad].
+Such extensions fields (e.g. `format: edam:format_2572`) can use a namespace prefix listed in the `$namespaces` section of the document (e.g. edam: http://edamontology.org/) as described in the [Schema Salad specification][schema-salad].
 Once you add the namespace prefix, you can access it anywhere in the document as shown below.
-Otherwise one must use full URLs: `format: http://edamontology.org/format_2572`.
+Otherwise, one must use full URLs: `format: http://edamontology.org/format_2572`.

 For all developers, we recommend the following minimal metadata for your tool